-This new, independent and strategic group has as its key priority to advise, inform and influence higher education providers to improve support for disabled students.
+This independent and strategic group takes responsibility for advising, informing and influencing higher education providers to improve support for disabled students.

 Through a competitive process, Advance HE was awarded funding by the Office for Students to support the Disabled Students’ Commission for three years.
-Advance HE will have responsibility for providing secretariat support, as well as overseeing the management, coordination and dissemination of research and other DSC outcomes.
+Advance HE has responsibility for providing secretariat support, as well as overseeing the management, coordination and dissemination of research and other DSC outcomes.

-This includes assisting with the group’s annual report about the picture of disability in higher education in England, in order to identify and promote approaches which work well for disabled students.
+This includes assisting with the group’s annual report which builds a picture of disability in higher education in England, in order to identify and promote approaches which work well for disabled students.

 Publications and Guidance

 New guidance on disabled graduate employment from the Disabled Students’ Commission